micarraylib/micarraylib/README.md

 	>>> agg = Aggregate(datasets_list,fs=8000)
 	```

-* Now you can access all `micarraylib` dataset objects in the aggregate by using their identifier, as use them as normal.
+* Now you can access all `micarraylib` dataset objects in the aggregate by their identifier, and use them as normal.
 Again, any audio data you retrieve will reflect the sampling rate you specified in the previous step.
-For example:
+Example:

 	```
 	>>> agg.datasets['tau2021sse_nigens'].get_audio_numpy('dev/dev-train/fold1_room1_mix001',fmt='B')